 created a new silver denomination, the argenteus (good-silver coins had not been minted for many decades)

-regularized the gold content of the aureus (This page does not discuss gold coins)
+had earlier regularized the gold content of the aureus (This page does not discuss gold coins).

-• promulgated in 301 his "Edict on Maximum Prices" to dictate prices for a wide range of goods following a period of high inflation (As modern economics would tell us, it didn't work).
+• promulgated in 301 two related edicts--his "Currency Edict" (doubling the nominal value of some denominations) and the "Edict on Maximum Prices" to dictate prices for a wide range of goods following a period of high inflation (As modern economics would tell us, it didn't work).

 • had unprecedented coin types that celebrated his retirement (and that of Maximian, who retired simultaneously, but only temporarily.
-In 306 his son Maxentius usurped power in Rome and Maximian joined him as Augustus)
+In 306 Maximian's son Maxentius usurped power in Rome and Maximian soon joined him as Augustus)

 Retirement issues.
 When Diocletian and Maximian retired in 305 each received the new title "Senior Augustus" and had coins issued in his honor.

 DN DIOCLETIANO PF S AVG, where the "S" is for "Senior" Augustus.

 Emperor in imperial mantle right holding mappa in his right hand.

 QVIES AVGVSTORM, Quies (= rest/repose/retirement) standing left holding branch down and vertical long scepter.